 Best Months to Visit Madrid

 Most people think of Spain as being constantly sunny and warm.
-However, Madrid can actually be bitterly cold and very wet during the winter months (Dec-Mar).
+However, The Spanish capital can actually be bitterly cold and very wet during the winter months (Dec-Mar).
 April and May are very pleasant times to go.
 Allowing visitors to take in the large number of elaborate Easter celebrations.
 Plus, they can beat the heavy crowds and oppressive heat of Summer.

 At the other end of the year, September is also a nice time to go.
 The weather is still warm and dry and the trees are just starting to turn.
 This makes it very picturesque.
 It is also a fairly quiet time to go as most of the tourists have already left.